 The security was tight.
 As participants came into the venue they were subjected to checks by security operatives who brooked no nonsense.
 At a point, entering the venue was like the proverbial horse going through the eye of a needle.

-But this years’ experience is not only about the musical concert as it happened in previous years.
+But this year’s experience is not only about the musical concert as it happened in previous years.
 It was a potpourri of events including a wide range of gospel artists with their peculiar talent on display reaching the souls of men.

-Closely following Odukoya’s intercession was a prayer session for Christians in the north.
+Closely following Odukoya’s intercession was a prayer session for Christians in the North.
 This was anchored by Pastor Austin Ukachi of His Alive ministry.
-Emotion poured ceaselessly for Christians in the north as participants joined their hands and hearts together calling on God to intervene in the situation in that part of the country.
+Emotion poured ceaselessly for Christians in the North as participants joined their hands and hearts together calling on God to intervene in the situation in that part of the country.

 What came out strong in the event was the penchant of the organisers for a new Nigeria.
-Adefarasin’s address was obviously an uncanny display of his love and affection for Nigeria.
+Adefarasin’s address was an uncanny display of his love and affection for Nigeria.
 He introduced the president of the Pentecostal Fellowship of Nigeria, Dr. Felix Omobude who prayed the Nehemiah way calling on God to step into the affairs of Nigeria.
 Unlike other ministers who led the people to pray, Omobude stood in the gap calling on God on behalf of Nigeria while participants rendered intermittent amen.

 The prayer session was then followed by a documentary on Nigeria chronicling the ills in the country.
-Here, Adefarasi seized the opportunity to urge the church to rise up to its responsibility of truly being the light insisting that the church has a role to play in the emancipation of a new Nigeria.
-“Nigeria needs to be reborn as you have been born again.” he said.
+Here, Adefarasi seized the opportunity to urge the church to rise to its responsibility of truly being the light insisting that the church has a role to play in the emancipation of a new Nigeria.
+“Nigeria needs to be reborn as you have been born again,” he said.

-Incidentally the venue of the event was symbolic.
+Incidentally, the venue of the event was symbolic.
 Just behind the podium were Nigeria’s coat of arms and the National Assembly building of the second republic.
 All these elements evoked passion in the music lovers who prayed ceaselessly for Nigeria.

 You can’t be in the programme and not love to pray for Nigeria.
 The crowd was then reminded that they should take advantage of the next political dispensation to be part of the electioneering process.
-People were urged to get their Permanent Voter Card so they could vote in leaders of their choice.
+People were urged to get their Permanent Voter Card so they could vote for leaders of their choice.

 Pastor Sam Adeyemi, Senior Pastor of Daystar Christian Centre, a Nigeria enthusiast also led the people in about 15 minutes of prayer for Nigeria calling on God to have mercy on looters of the nation’s economy who were ready to repent as well as invoking judgment on those that are unwilling to repent.
 His prayers engendered a loud amen from participants.

 The praise sessions were enigmatic and rapturous.
-Sinachi, Chioma Jesus, Don Moer, Frank Edward and a host of others entered the hearts of the seamless crowd.
+Sinachi, Chioma Jesus, Don Moer, Frank Edward, and a host of others entered the hearts of the seamless crowd.
 The audience roared.
 They yelled.
 But they were not disorderly.

-As at 4.30 am on Saturday December 6 there was still so much energy in the mass of people.
+As of 4.30 am on Saturday, December 6, there was still so much energy in the mass of people.
 Comedians also helped to enliven the event.
-Of particular interest was one Akpororo who thrilled audience to several feats of laughter drawing lessons from Nigeria’s cultural values and that of the Europeans.
+Of particular interest was one Akpororo who thrilled the audience with several feats of laughter drawing lessons from Nigeria’s cultural values and that of the Europeans.

 Nathaniel Bassey, Midnight Crew, Donnie Maclurkin Freke Umoh made the entire event a memorable one.
 The presence of God became so real and infectious as they ministered.
-The Alabaster Box, an all-male gospel acappella from Ghana performed incredibly well rousing the audience to standing ovation.
+The Alabaster Box, an all-male gospel acappella from Ghana performed incredibly well rousing the audience to a standing ovation.

 As praises went to high heavens, Adefarasin whose ministry, which started in a living room with seven people, will clock 20 on December 14 this year; said the Lord had not led him to take an offering at the venue of The Experience noting however that “God had provided all that we needed for the event.
 The offering we want from people is for them to give their praise to God.
-God wants peoples praises offered to Him.”
+God wants people’s praises offered to Him.”

 Indeed, Adefarasin kept his word as he did in previous years.
 No offering was collected from the massive crowd.
 Everybody only offered God praises from the depths of their hearts.

-Dignitaries who graced the occasion apart from church leaders who ministered included about 20 delegates from the United States Department of State, wife of the governor of Lagos State, Abimbola Fashola, Nigeria’s former ambassador to Ghana, Senator Musiliu Obanikoro, Mr. Jimi Agbaje, Professor Pat Utomi, Captains of industries, Chairman of the Lagos State Pentecostal Fellowship of Nigeria, Bishop Sola Ore, , A pediatrician and evangelist, Dr. Tayo Alakija, Nigeria’s former Aviation Minister, Femi Fani-Kayode, and a host of other men of God and public office holder drawn from major denominations.
+Dignitaries who graced the occasion apart from church leaders who ministered included about 20 delegates from the United States Department of State, the wife of the governor of Lagos State, Abimbola Fashola, Nigeria’s former ambassador to Ghana, Senator Musiliu Obanikoro, Mr. Jimi Agbaje, Professor Pat Utomi, Captains of industries, Chairman of the Lagos State Pentecostal Fellowship of Nigeria, Bishop Sola Ore, A pediatrician and evangelist, Dr. Tayo Alakija, Nigeria’s former Aviation Minister, Femi Fani-Kayode, and a host of other men of God and public office holder drawn from major denominations.

 Indeed, if there is any effect the programme had on the participants, it is that it bonded them together in love.
-Beyond the bonding were the emotional healing and the salvation of hundreds of souls that surrendered their hearts to the Lord.
+Beyond the bonding were the emotional healing and the salvation of hundreds of souls who surrendered their hearts to the Lord.